OpenPublicMedia/ga4-partner-player-events/README.md

 ## Setup GA4 PBS Partner Player Events in GTM
 - Added 7 Variables that are set/read in the dataLayer
-- Added iframe message processor
+- Added iframe message processor (as script on website head, rather than GTM Tag)
 - Added event submitter to GA4 analytics
 - Assigned all items in PBS Partner Player folder

 ## Google Tag Manager (GTM) Setup